July 6, 2026

 6. Blue Yonder (flexis)

-Blue Yonder (flexis) is an APS system built specifically for production environments where products are highly configured, sequencing decisions are complex, and coordination across multiple plants is required — a profile that is common in automotive OEM supply chains and industrial equipment manufacturing.
+Blue Yonder (flexis) is an APS system built specifically for production environments where products are highly configured, sequencing decisions are complex, and coordination across multiple plants is required.
 Originally developed as flexis AG in Germany, it was acquired by Blue Yonder in 2024 and is now positioned within the broader Blue Yonder supply chain planning platform.
 Its technical depth is in sequence-dependent setup optimization, complex order configuration constraints, and multi-plant order slotting — capabilities that go beyond what general-purpose APS tools handle well.
 For manufacturers already in the Blue Yonder ecosystem, the integration with demand management and fulfillment tools is an additional consideration.

 When to consider: When sequencing complexity is high, you have highly configured products and multi-plant coordination.